Homas/ioc2rpz/README.md

 - single request per session;
 - TLS PIN is not supported;
 - DNS Notify messages are unencrypted.
+When a certificate is expired or is going to expire soon there is no need to restart service if new certificates were saved in the same file.
+Erlang automatically updates certificates if files were replaced.
+The delay may be up to 2 minutes because of caching.
+It is recommended do not let the certificate to expire for service continuity.

 ## ioc2rpz vs ISC BIND vs other DNS:
 - ioc2rpz was built to handle RPZ distribution only;